antvis/G6/packages/site/docs/manual/core-concept/animation.en.md

 ### Configure Global Animation

-If you want to enable animations and also configure the default duration for the animations, you can pass the `animation` configuration item:
+If you want to enable animations and also configure the default duration for the animations, you can pass the `animation` option:

 ```typescript
 {